MrDruv/blog/content/posts/chapter3.md

 > A powerful classification system for all code: Actions, Calculations, and Data.

-> The notion that actions are infectious, spreading unpredictability through our systems, while calculations and data offer safety, testability, and clarity.
+> The notion that _Actions_ are infectious, spreading unpredictability through our systems, while _Calculations_ and _Data_ offer safety, testability, and clarity.

 ## Distinguishing Actions, Calculations, and Data